RyanKLJ/CSC-340-Advanced-Project/README.md

 San Francisco State University - Fall 2016
 Professor Omar Shaikh

 I decided to code a program which can solve a Sudoku.
 I was going to code a simple game at first, such as Snake, but decided the Sudoku Solver would be better suited.
-I will be storing the values of the Sudoku in a two-dimensional array and use functions to determine which numbers are left.
+Purpose of the Program: A Sudoku puzzle solver which, given a Sudoku puzzle on standard input, will compute all possible solutions and write them to standard output.
+Works with both valid and invalid Sudoku puzzles.
+This includes any puzzle with single or multiple solutions.

 Task #1:
-Think of and complete all of the needed function declarations.
+Complete the implementation for "Cell.h" and "SudokuPuzzle.h"

 Task #2:
-Complete the implementation and code for each function.
+Complete the implementation for "SudokoSolver.h"

 Task #3:
-Create / import a Sudoku for any type of debugging.
+Complete the code for "main.cpp" and test run program with a sudoko puzzle

 Task #4:
 Finish anything else needed.